pavankumarbalijepalli/pavankumarbalijepalli/README.md

 Hi, I'm a Senior Machine Learning Engineer, and I have done some [interesting work here](https://github.com/pavankumarbalijepalli?tab=repositories).
 Kindly leave a star if you found anything helpful.
-This will be a portfolio for my learnings.
+This will be a portfolio of my learnings.

 - 🎮 I love playing ✨ Video Games ✨..
-- 🖊️ I sketch to keep my mind at peace..
+- 🖊️ I sketch to keep my mind at peace...
-- 🌱 Building a [DS bootcamp](https://github.com/pavankumarbalijepalli/complete-data-science-bootcamp) for novice data science enthusiasts to understand and get familiar with world around `data science`.
+- 🌱 Building a [DS bootcamp](https://github.com/pavankumarbalijepalli/complete-data-science-bootcamp) for novice data science enthusiasts to understand and get familiar with the world around `data science`.
 - 🎃 Building a [Python bootcamp](https://github.com/pavankumarbalijepalli/complete-python-bootcamp) for novice programming enthusiasts to get familiar with `python`.
-- 📫 Just ping me on Instagram - [@pavankumar.balijepalli](https://www.instagram.com/pavankumar.balijepalli)
 - 👔 Or add me on Linkedin - [@pavankumar-balijepalli](https://www.linkedin.com/in/pavan-kumar-balijepalli/)
-- 🐤 Should I twitter?
+- 🐤 Should I Twitter?

 <br/>